cameron-wags/rainbow_csv.nvim/README.md

 ## Commands

 #### :Select ...

-Insteaf of pressing F5 you can enter your query in the vim command line. the query must start with `:Select` command e.g. `:Select a1, a2 order by a1`
+Most useful command: allows to enter RBQL query in vim command line.
+The query must start with `:Select` command e.g. `:Select a1, a2 order by a1`

 #### :RainbowDelim